cynkra/fledge/tests/testthat/_snaps/fledgling.md

           "nickname": "NA"
         }
       ],
-      "preamble": ["<!-- NEWS.md is maintained by https://fledge.cynkra.com, contributors should not edit this file -->"] }
+      "preamble": ["<!-- NEWS.md is maintained by https://fledge.cynkra.com, contributors should not edit this file -->"], "preamble_in_file": [true]
+    }

 # read_news() works with other formats